Kharma Records

 Kharma Records was a short-lived jazz record label run by Dan Serro specializing in free jazz and avant-garde jazz music.
+Dan Serro was an avid collector as well as importer/exporter of Jazz records and his loft in downtown Manhattan that was filled with Jazz records was mentioned in several books about the Jazz loft scene including the book Loft Jazz by Michael C. Heller.
 Many of the label's releases are considered highly collectible today.